Weather | Futures | DTN Ag Headlines | Market News | Livestock | Cattle News | Feeder Cattle News | Dairy News | Portfolio

 GENERAL COMMENTS:

-The livestock complex is trading mixed as the lean hog contracts are trading
+The livestock complex is trading mixed into Friday's noon hour as the cattle

-up 3 3/4 cents per bushel and March soybean meal is up $4.80.
-The Dow Jones
+per bushel and March soybean meal is up $6.90.
+The Dow Jones Industrial Average

 LIVE CATTLE: